Hecate2/neo-fairy-client/README.md

 ))
 ```

+With `signers=None` your Fairy client uses `CalledByEntry` signature, which is actually insufficient in our case.
 You should get the following to be printed

 ```
 Cloned snapshot::debugfunction registerRental